ShriyaSandilya/njs-s3-exp/README.md

 # njs-s3-exp
-Go to '/number' for instructions
+Go to '/number' for instructions;
 Go to '/number/:num' to see if num is even or odd